Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Numerical Experiment

+The results of this experiment are shown in Figure \ref{fig:IEEE123_voltage_vs_power_flow}.
+The simulations illustrate that power flow is vastly more powerful in separating hypothesis than voltage magnitude.
+For almost all SNR values, power flow measurements are capable of distinguishing all potential hypotheses.
+On the other hand, voltage magnitude and phase fail once the $SNR > -10$ dB.

-This example allows us to comment on the common understanding of generalized state estimation.
-In current practice, determining the boolean values of breakers or In practice the set of all topologies generally map to range of $\pm 5\%$.
+This example allows us to comment on the common understanding in generalized state estimation performance.
+This understanding can be seen in Figure \ref{fig:voltage_vs_power_flow_hypothesis_model} where, for a given network of $4$ topologies, the observed values (red flow monitor) are separated very differently in the case of voltage measurements and in power flow measurements.
+In practice the set of all topologies generally map to a range of $\pm 5\%$.
 Therefore, when factoring in uncertainties, the missed detection rates can be high.
 On the other hand, measuring flows lead to very large changes in the observation vector over the range of hypothesis.
+Power flow measurements separate each hypothesis into a larger space than do voltage measurements.

+This intuition can be quantified by analyzing each measurement point in $\mbb{R}^{4}$ as belonging to some cluster center.
+The metrics of between cluster separation and in cluster separation can evaluate this separability as follows: \begin{itemize} \item Between-Cluster-Separation (BCS) which quantifies the average separation between all cluster centers.

+. \item In-Cluster-Separation (ICS) which quantifies the variation of observed measurement with respect to the cluster mean.